MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-authenticate-in-python.md

    ```

 1. Add the authentication logic to your application to define a connection from your local machine to R Server, provide credentials, capture the access token, add that token to the header, and use that header for all subsequent requests.
 Use the authentication method defined by your R Server administrator: basic admin account, Active Directory/LDAP (AD/LDAP), or Azure Active Directory (AAD).

-   **AD/LDAP or 'admin' account authentication**

-   You must call the `POST /login` API in order to authenticate.
-You need to pass in the  `username` and `password` for the local administrator, or if Active Directory is enabled, pass the LDAP account information.
-In turn, R Server issues you a [bearer/access token](../how-to-manage-access-tokens.md).
-After authenticated, the user will not need to provide credentials again as long as the token is still valid, and a header is submitted with every request.
-If you do not know your connection settings, contact your administrator.